AYA’s Higher Education Platform

 Many student loan borrowers are paying 9 or 10% interest rates while the cost of capital in public markets is at all-time lows.
 Allow students to refinance their loans and repay at the same low interest rates everyone else enjoys

-Student loans are the only type of debt that you cannot discharge in bankruptcy.
+Although technically allowable in only extreme circumstances, it has proven virtually impossible to discharge student loans through bankruptcy.
 Bankruptcy is not a great option, but it must be an option for student debt holders, just like all other types of debt.

 Did you know?

 Telling your legislators what you want and how to vote is hugely powerful in creating the future we want, and in holding them accountable.

 We talk, politicians listen.
 Everyone has the right to speak with their representative.

 In practice, only those who can afford lobbyists get consistent access to legislators, ultimately elevating the political agendas of corporations.

 Support YOUR Lobbyist

 We believe that lobbying can be used as a force for good.
 Lobbying by definition is simply influencing a politician about a specific issue.
 The problem right now is that corporations, wealthy individuals, and even our parents and grandparents have lobbyists, not everyday young people.